chriscannon/advent-of-code/README.md

 * Automate what you can to avoid mistakes.
 For example, I automated the creation of a new day by having a script that downloads the input file and copies my Python starter template into the directory.

+Day 10:
+* To assign the highest possible value to a variable use `float('inf')` to assign the lowest possible value to a variable use `float('-inf')`.

 Day 11:
 * List comprehensions can be chained together (e.g., `[x+y for x in range(10) for y in range(20)]`).
 * The `//` operator does floor division.